-Vulvodynia is a chronic pain.
-Most often the patient feels discomfort, a type of burning.
+Vulvodynia is chronic pain.
+Most often, the patient feels discomfort, a kind of burning.

-The diagnosis of vulvodynia is a diagnosis of elimination.
-Before evoking a vulvodynia, we will eliminate the possibilities of dermatosis, that is to say an attack of the skin, but also a neurological attack and a genital malformation.
-Then the diagnosis of vulvodynia will be retained.
+The diagnosis of vulvodynia is one of elimination.
+Before evoking vulvodynia, we rule out the possibility of dermatosis, i.e. skin involvement, but also neurological involvement and genital malformation.
+The diagnosis of vulvodynia is then made.

-The diagnosis of vulvodynia is not simple and often leads to speeches such as "it's in your head, ma'am" when the pain is really present.
+The diagnosis of vulvodynia is not a simple one, and often leads to "it's all in your head, ma'am" speeches, when the pain is really there.

 What are the symptoms of vulvodynia?

 The symptoms of vulvodynia are most often pain all along the vulva, including the labia majora.
-If the pain is only localized at the entrance of the vagina, then it is called vestibulodynia.
-Most of the time the pain is characterized by burning associated with tingling, pulling, dryness or pinching.
-These pains can be sudden but can also be provoked by contacts (sexual intercourse, bicycles, tight clothes...)
+If the pain is only localized at the vaginal entrance, it's called vestibulodynia.
+Most of the time, the pain is characterized by a burning sensation associated with tingling, pulling, dryness or pinching.
+These pains can be sudden, but can also be triggered by contact (sexual intercourse, bicycles, tight clothing, etc.).

-People who have vulvodynia may experience other pains more frequently, such as
+People who have vulvodynia may be more frequently confronted with other pains such as :

 - pain in the lower abdomen

 Vulvodynia is caused by a disturbance in the pain system.
 Normally, pain is a signal to warn of tissue damage.
 When vulvodynia occurs, the brain receives "pain" information when in fact there is no tissue damage, and the pain-blocking system fails.

 How can vulvodynia be cured?